-Traditional learning algorithms usually assume that the training samples and test samples are both $i.i.d.$ realizations from a common underlying distribution, which means $P_{tr}(X, Y) = P_{te}(X,Y)$.
-Based on such hypothesis, Empirical Risk Minimization (ERM) \cite{vapnik1991principles} which minimizes the average loss on training samples could obtain an optimal model which can successfully generalize to test distribution \cite{vapnik1999an}.
-Specifically, ERM minimizes the following objective: \begin{small}
+Traditional learning algorithms typically assume that both the training and test samples are Independent and Identically Distributed ($i.i.d.$) realizations from a shared underlying distribution, namely, $P_{tr}(X, Y) = P_{te}(X,Y)$.
+Based on this assumption, the Empirical Risk Minimization (ERM) framework \cite{vapnik1991principles}, which seeks to minimize the average loss on training samples, is capable of yielding an optimal model that successfully generalizes to test distributions \cite{vapnik1999an}.
+Specifically, ERM seeks to minimize the following objective: